 None of the card issuers altered promotional terms this week, including 0 percent balance transfer offers and introductory purchase rates.

-When paying bills, consumers put
+When paying bills, consumers put personal loans first

 As card rates increase and issuers approve more applicants with damaged credit scores, missed credit card payments are on the rise.